Insights Scoop

 Political Polarization, Culture, and the Influence of Non-conformists (A Marketer’s Guide)

+Consumers increasingly seek brands that actively participate in issues-based marketing, demonstrating a clear alignment with their values and beliefs.
+And politics plays a significant role in shaping these values.
 According to our America Now research, a striking 48% of Americans aged 21 and above see their political beliefs as integral to who they are.

-This means politics isn’t just about policies – politics is culture.
+This means politics isn’t just about policies – politics is culture

 Understanding the cultural traits of four distinct political factions offers a fresh lens to navigate political polarization, with a new perspective that considers the sway of nonconformists.